andrewge8622/andrewge8622.github.io/projects/pi-clock/index.md

 #### Power Conditioning

+Force update.
 The button boards are connected to the MAX5456 chip, which is a digital potentiometer actually specifically designed for use with audio.
 It has a logarithmic taper, as opposed to linear, which means that the volume adjustment is much more intuitive for hearing (the human ear works logarithmically).
 In addition, it has a mute button, and balance function (to shift the sound distribution from side-to-side).
 Unlike many other digipots, the MAX5456 (and 5457) is incremented not through SPI or I2C, but through a push button interface.
 It even includes automatic debouncing!
 All in all, it's fantastic for volume control applications.

 The MAX5456 is actually the first chip I've had to put on a board without first testing its function (the package is a QSSOP, which I couldn't find a breakout board for).
 Needless to say, I was extremely excited when it first worked.